 - Architecture & Implementation of DBMS

-Track B is organized by the Faculty of Cultural Studies.
+Track B is organized by the Department of Cultural Studies.
 Track B focuses on German culture in a European and/or international context.
 Since the topics of the individual courses are oriented towards new developments, the courses change every year and are published shortly before the start of the ISP.
 Interested students can see the preliminary courses in the course catalog.

 - The Union at Risk: History and the Future of the European Union